christ-offer/deno-smarter-gpt/README.md

 ## Chain

-* The question get's passed to 3 workers/researchers that provide answers with different temperature settings.
+* The question get's passed to 3 workers/researchers that provide answers with different temperature settings. (these are webworkers, so they run in parallel)

 * These answers are then passed to an analyzer that points out flaws and logical errors in the answers.